loryanstrant/PowerThings/README.md

 One of the challenges with shared channels in Microsoft Teams is that collaboration with external parties may require knowing their Azure Active Directory object ID, in order to configure cross-tenant relationships.

 This app makes it easier for users to be able to retrieve at least their own ID to provide to a colleague, to provide to their IT team, to grant access.

+You can see a [writeup of the solution here](https://www.loryanstrant.com/2023/04/19/helping-users-access-external-shared-channels-in-microsoft-teams/).

 [Click here to download the app](https://github.com/loryanstrant/PowerThings/blob/main/WhatismyIDapp.zip)